anandka/Learning/Kubernetes Revision.md

 			- `namespaceSelector `
 				- By default if only pod selector is specified then it will cater to all the pods on the cluster (across all namespaces) having same lables but that wont be desrired
 				- Hence you can tie down this behaviour with   namespaceSelector
-				- if you only specify `namespaceSelector ` then all the pods in the same NS will be considered
+				- If you only specify `namespaceSelector ` then all the pods in the same NS will be considered
 				- Make sure Namespace has been labeled before using this
 	- `egress`
 		- Same as Ingress